-In case of a positive funding decision, the FFG will provide the consortium with a view in the eCall system with the most important basic parameters of the funding contract (e.g. amount of funding granted, amount of eligible costs, start and ending date of the funding period, reporting obligations and possible binding requirements).
+In case of a positive funding decision, the FFG will provide the beneficiary / consortium with a view in the eCall system with the most important basic paramenters of the funding contract (e.g. amount of funding granted, amount of eligible costs, start and ending date of the funding period, reporting obligations and possible binding requirements).

-After acceptance of the view within the given deadline, the FFG prepares the funding contract and delivers it to the consortium.
-The consortium returns the duly signed funding contract.
+After acceptance of the view within the given deadline, the FFG prepares the funding contract and delivers it to the beneficiary / consortium.
+The beneficiary / consortium returns the duly signed funding contract.
 Thereby the funding contract is valid in law.
 Until then, there is no title for being funded.